Conditional Visibility for Form Fields via Conditional Block

 Example:

-The connected field (“Number of rooms”) appears only if the value of the target field (“Number of visitors”) is equal to “3”.
+The connected field (“Number of rooms”) only appears if the value of the target field (“Number of visitors”) is equal to “3.”

 Not equal